 A good outplacement provider will provide you with the skills, knowledge and confidence you need to adapt to the employment market after redundancy.
 A great outplacement provider will help you to see that as one door closes, another will open – and this door could be one you hadn’t previously thought of.

-However companies like Glide offer more than that.
-We can help you re-orient yourself to new options with career assessments, guidance and occupational targeting.
+However it can offer much more than that.
+You can re-orient yourself to new options with career assessments, guidance and occupational targeting.
 Armed with knowledge about the right opportunities, necessary skills and training options, it can be easier than you think to follow a new career path and positively position yourself to a potential employer.

 Embrace new ideas